micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 browser for any of your services.
 We've got a http api, gRPC proxy and command line interface but feel like the browser could use some love too.

-### Library
+### Framework

 One thing we really understood from our time working on go-micro was that the developer experience really matters.
 We see Go as the dominant language for the cloud and believe most backend services in the cloud will be written in Go.
-For that reason we continue to include a Service Library which acts as a framework for building your services and accessing the underlying systems of the server.
+For that reason we continue to include a Service Framework which acts as a framework for building your services and accessing the underlying systems of the server.

-The Service Library provides pre-initialised packages for all of the features of the server and creates a convenient initialiser for defining your own services starting with `service.New`.
+The Service Framework provides pre-initialised packages for all of the features of the server and creates a convenient initialiser for defining your own services starting with `service.New`.
 A Service has a name, endpoints, contains a server of its own and a client to query other services.
-The library does enough for you but then attempts to get out of your way so the rest is up to you.
+The framework does enough for you but then attempts to get out of your way so the rest is up to you.

 A main package for a Micro service looks something like this